 THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 • Raw material suppliers mainly provide fabrics, yarns, down, leather and production accessories (buttons, zippers, ribbons, elastics, etc.).
 Fabrics are mainly sourced from Italy, Japan, Korea, China and France.
-Suppliers of yarn and production accessories are mainly Italian, while the down suppliers are mainly European, North American and Asian.
+Suppliers of yarn and production accessories are mainly Italian, while the down suppliers are European, North American and Asian.

-In particular, through this process outerwear, trousers, skirts, dresses, all tricot knitwear and some cut-and-sew knitwear are produced.
+particular, through this process outerwear, trousers, skirts, dresses, all tricot knitwear and some cut-and-sew knitwear are produced.
 Façon manufacturers are mainly located in Italy and Eastern Europe, areas where long manufacturing tradition guarantees very strong technical expertise and adequate production capacity.
 In particular, Italy is characterised by a strong expertise in very complex and unusual processes.

+• Finished products suppliers are those who, having received the technical design of the products, are responsible for the realisation of the garment, including the raw materials sourcing phase, according to the Group standards; in addition, Moncler directly provides its finished products suppliers with some strategic raw materials such as down, nylon and, of course, logoed materials.
 During garment production there is constant interaction between the supplier and the Group experts, who make on-site visits and scrupulously supervise the process, to ensure that the final product meets the expected high level of quality.
 Some cut-and-sew knitwear (mainly t-shirts and polo shirts), some soft accessories (such as hats and gloves), shoes and bags, and small leather goods are mainly produced in this way.
-In particular, suppliers of cut-and-sew knitwear are based in Europe and Turkey while suppliers of soft accessories are mainly Turkish and Italian with a high degree of specific skills; shoes, bags and small leather goods are realised by European suppliers, most of them Italian.
+In particular, suppliers of cut-and-sew knitwear are based in Europe and Türkiye while suppliers of soft accessories are mainly Turkish and Italian with a high degree of specific skills; shoes, bags and small leather goods are realised by European suppliers, most of them Italian.

 Where possible, the Group employs local suppliers located near its main sites to benefit from logistical advantages, generate income and create employment opportunities in the communities where the Group operates.

 The Group distributes its purchasing expenditure, so as to avoid situations of dependence on its suppliers that could represent a risk for the business.
 With regard to concentration, the top 40 suppliers account for 50% of the value of orders.
 The Group is careful to promptly identify critical situations that could cause potential supply disruptions and mitigate the related risk.